Zombies

 rare habitants of the castle keep.
 They'll wait patiently for you to draw

-near before evading your attack by flipping backwards--they're invincible
+near before evading your attack by backflipping, during which they're invincible;

-during this time; during some flips, they'll throw a barrage of daggers in
+while in a flipping motion, they'll sometimes throw a barrage of daggers in

-from their hands and throw them toward the ground, each of which will break
+from their hands blue flames, which they'll toss toward the ground, each breaking

 These are